jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI.
-Assuming you used your project name for the stack name, you can run the following:
+To delete the sample application that you created, you can just use the AWS CLI.
+You'll need to delete the CodePipeline as well as the cloudformation stack.

 ### Delete the pipeline